TRECVID 2004 Keyframes & Transcripts

-TRECVID 2004 Keyframes and Transcripts was developed as a collaborative effort between researchers at LDC, NIST, LIMSI-CNRS, and Dublin City University.
+TRECVID 2004 Keyframes and Transcripts was developed as a collaborative effort among researchers at the Linguistic Data Consortium (LDC), NIST, LIMSI-CNRS, and Dublin City University.

-TRECVID is a laboratory-style evaluation that attempts to model real world situations or significant component tasks involved in such situations.
+TRECVID was a laboratory-style evaluation that attempted to model real world situations or significant component tasks involved in such situations.
 In 2004 there were four main tasks with associated tests:

 - shot boundary determination